keenanjt33/personal-site/posts/labeling-project.md

 ## Phase 1: Requirements Definition

-I met with them and they showed me around the manufacturing floor and gave me a high level overview of what they needed out of the project.
+I met with the team and they showed me around the manufacturing floor and gave me a high level overview of what they needed out of the project.
 They had a label printer and barcode scanners.
 They needed automated label printing for each unit manufactured (thousands per month).
 Units would be scanned as they